 If you must make backward incompatible changes, you need to update the available recipes in ESMValTool and link the ESMValTool pull request(s) in the ESMValCore pull request description.
-You can ask the @ESMValGroup/esmvaltool-line and the contraction of the recipe-maintainers for help with updating existing recipes, but please be considerate of their time.
+You can ask the @ESMValGroup/esmvaltoolrecipe-maintainers for help with updating existing recipes, but please be considerate of their time.
 You should tag the @ESMValGroup/esmvaltool-coreteam to notify them of the backward-incompatible change, and give at least 2 weeks for objections to be raised before merging to the main branch.
 If a strong objection is raised the backwards-incompatible change should not be merged until the objection is resolved.